 With the rising prevalence of chronic diseases and increasing awareness regarding the importance of early diagnosis are driving the global medical imaging market.
-For instance, according to the World Health Organization (WHO), more than 31% of the global population was suffering from cardiovascular diseases in 2015.
 The market growth is further supported by the growing number of hospital and diagnostic centers and rising per capita spending on healthcare in developing regions.

 By region, the global medical imaging market is segmented into North America, Europe, Asia Pacific, the Middle East & Africa, and Latin America.